Chronic venous insufficiency

 • A post-thrombotic syndrome

-• Purpura jaune d'ocre: Due to the increased hydrostatic pressure, erythrocyte extravasation occurs with consequent hemosiderin deposition, which leads to hyperpigmentation on the lower legs.
+• Purpura jaune d'ocre: Due to increased hydrostatic pressure, erythrocyte extravasation occurs with consequent haemosiderin deposition, leading to hyperpigmentation on the lower legs.

-• Hypodermitis: Aseptic, acute inflammation of the cutaneous subcutaneous tissue.
-It is often painful and occurs with redness and tension (pseudoerysipelas).
-In the course of transition to dermatoliposclerosis.
+• Hypodermatitis: Aseptic, acute inflammation of the cutaneous subcutaneous tissue.
+This is often painful and occurs with redness and tension (pseudoerysipelas).
+In the course, transition into dermatoliposclerosis.

-• Dermatoliposclerosis: The proteins released in the course of hydrostatic pressure lead to increased cutaneous and subcutaneous collagen synthesis and fibroblast stimulation.
+• Dermatoliposclerosis: proteins leaking in the context of hydrostatic pressure lead to increased cutaneous and subcutaneous collagen synthesis and fibroblast stimulation.

-• Atrophy blanche/capillaritis alba: Porcelain-coloured skin atrophy in the area of the ankles or around an ulcer, which heals in a scar-like manner.
+• Atrophy blanche/ capillaritis alba: Porcelain-coloured scarring healing skin atrophy around the ankles or around an ulcer.
 There is an increased risk of ulceration.

 • Phlebological examination